ibogaczyk/Project_Portfolio/README.md

 ---

-## Instruction to run the application
+## Instructions to run the application

-1. Clone this repository to local computer
+Clone this repository to local computer

 ---